Mark Gignac, ND, FABNO, MSA

 He is currently a guest lecturer and part-time faculty member at Bastyr, focusing on naturopathic oncology, naturopathic philosophy and the history of naturopathic medicine.
 He has also lectured at numerous conferences around the country on naturopathic approaches to cancer treatment and been featured on Seattle area television and radio segments.

-“What this clinic has are naturopaths, acupuncturists and social workers who really specialize in cancer care,” says Dr. Gignac, who is a member of the Oncology Association of Naturopathic Physicians.
+“What this clinic has are naturopathic physicians, acupuncturists and social workers who really specialize in cancer care,” says Dr. Gignac, who is a member of the Oncology Association of Naturopathic Physicians.

 Dr. Gignac’s deep interest in the spiritual aspects of cancer and cancer treatment has him traveling frequently to the Brazilian Amazon to further his study of indigenous healing and spiritual practices.